VIL

 IoT and urban logistics

-VIL is investigating how the Internet of Things (IoT) and urban logistics can be brought together: based on practical cases from urban logistics, it is exploring what possibilities are offered by IoT and how we can make optimum use of them.
+VIL is investigating how the Internet of Things (IoT) and urban logistics can be brought together: based on practical cases from urban logistics, exploring the possibilities offered by IoT and how we can ideally utilize them.

 Ideal scenario

 An ideal scenario: A delivery van is driving around the city.
-Based on the information available from a variety of sources (traffic, parking spaces, weather forecasts, supply of parcels, other vehicles, etc.), its route is constantly adapted to optimise time and load factor.
-The goods on board the van and the space still available are calculated continuously so that the consumer, the logistics service provider and other businesses can all factor this in.
+Based on the information available from a variety of sources (traffic, parking spaces, weather forecasts, supply of parcels, other vehicles, etc.), its route is constantly adapted to optimize time and load factor.
+The goods on board the van and the space still available are calculated continuously so that the consumer, the logistics service provider and other businesses can take this into account.

 Opportunities

-The aim of this project is to demonstrate the added value of using the IoT based on specific applications relating to urban logistics: optimisation of delivery times (focus on interaction between shipper, logistics service provider and store/consumer), the delivery location (focus on data exchange between logistics service provider, store/consumer and urban infrastructure) and optimisation of returns.
+This project aims to demonstrate the added value of using IoT based on specific applications relating to urban logistics: optimization of delivery times (focus on the interaction between shipper, logistics service provider and store/consumer), the delivery location (focus on data exchange between the logistics service provider, store/consumer and urban infrastructure) and optimization of returns.

 The result: improved efficiency for logistics service providers and shippers, greater customer satisfaction and less congestion for the city.